SteviLen420/TQE_simulation/TQE_Universe_Simulation_v4.2.0_Pro/TQE_Universe_Simulation_Full_Pipeline/README.md

 # TQE UNIVERSE SIMULATION PIPELINE v4.2.0 PRO

-**Title: The TQE Framework: A Modular, Reproducible Pipeline for Monte Carlo Simulation of Universe Evolution from Energy-Information Principles**
+**Title: The TQE Framework: A Monolithic, Reproducible Pipeline for Monte Carlo Simulation of Universe Evolution from Energy-Information Principles**

+> **Monolithic focus.** This README documents the legacy, single-script implementation (`TQE_Universe_Simulation_Full_Pipeline_v4.2.0_Pro.py`).
+All 28 phases run sequentially inside one orchestrator, making it ideal for straightforward, end-to-end reproductions or Colab execution.
+For modularized development, testing, or selective phase execution, see the companion `TQE_Pipeline_Modular/README.md`.

 **Author**: Stefan Len